 School dress code regulations

-Parents you can probably wear most anything, even our pajamas to school, as long as it’s P.G.
+Parents you can probably wear most anything, even pajamas to school, as long as it’s P.G.
 As for kids, school-clothing rules have clashed with freedom of speech laws for the past 50 years, with students often losing the battle.
 In 1969, the Supreme Court’s Tinker vs. Des Moines case determined that black armbands worn by students protesting the Vietnam War were disruptive in the classroom and violated the rights of others.
 Today most states allow school boards to set the standards.
 Generally, it is forbidden to wear gang-related attire or colors of a local gang, lewd clothing, and garments that promote illegal drugs and sexual activity.
 If you want to know exactly what your school’s dress code is, get a copy of the policy from the school administration.
 Most any religious attire is permitted.
-If you think the regulations infringe on your child’s constitutional rights, contact an education attorney.
+If you think the regulations infringe on your child’s constitutional rights, contact an education attorney or the ACLU.
 Some student protests are making inroads on changing school dress codes.
 Case in point: Alameda Unified School District recently rethought their dress code policy to ensure it wasn’t too restrictive or shaming girls.
 The district now permits yoga pants, crop tops, ripped jeans and the like so long as buttocks, genitalia, and areola are covered.

 Diversity and tolerance